mikbe/chicken_little/README.markdown

 ### What's it do?

-Chicken Little hard patches the Rubygems library changing a single line of code so warning messages aren't printed for the `Gem::Specification#default_executable=` messsage.
+Chicken Little hard patches the Rubygems library changing two lines of code commenting out the offending deprecations so warning messages aren't printed for the `Gem::Specification#default_executable=` messsage.

-It doesn't stop any other deprecation warnings, just the hostile, anti-user default\_executable one.
+It doesn't stop any other deprecation warnings just the hostile, anti-user default\_executable one.

 ### Notes